RIKEN-RCCS/lens3/test/simple/README.md

 ### copy-file.sh

-[copy-file.sh](copy-file.sh) runs a very simple test using AWS S3 CLI.
+[copy-file.sh](copy-file.sh) runs a simple copying test using AWS S3 CLI.
 It runs commands: __cp__, __ls__, __mv__, __rm__, __presign__,
 __website__.
 It generates a file of 32MB randoms, and uploads and downloads it.
-That file is large enough to start a multipart upload (8MB is the default threshold to use a multipart upload).
+The file is large enough to start a multipart upload (8MB is the default threshold to use a multipart upload).

-An S3 secret should be prepared in ".aws/*".
+An S3 secret should be prepared in ".aws/credentials".
 A bucket needs to be created in advance, too.
 The shell variables "EP" and "BKT" are the target, "EP" as an endpoint and "BKT" as a bucket.
-It reads (sources by ".") a file "epbkt.sh" if it exists.
+It reads (sources by ".") a file "copy-file-conf.sh" if it exists.

 Note it leaves garbage files.
-Run the tests in the "test/simple" directory, because it needs sample files in the directory.

 __presign__ is useless.
 Lens3 does not understand a secret in URL.